Civil Rights Attorneys in Walnut Creek

 - $1.275 Million Recovery: This was recovered against the Gilroy Police Department after they shot and killed a man on Pacheco Pass.

-- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected, leading him to attempted suicide and in a vegetative state.
+- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected, leading him to attempt suicide and end up in a vegetative state.

-$1 Million Recovery: This was recovered after a Rohnert Park police officer shot and killed
+- $1 Million Recovery: This was recovered after a Rohnert Park police officer shot and killed an Asian man.

 To see more Case Results, click here